pa1vasanth/Cuisine_Predictor/README.md

 Bugs:
 Some times the closest id isn't coming in descending order.
-For Contrast combinations The closest Id not coming.
+For Contrast combinations The closest Id score is becoming zero.

 References:
 https://stackoverflow.com/questions/58460304/vectorize-a-list-of-words-by-a-vector-of-frequencies-of-the-words